-Review your income to see how much you have coming in that used for regular household bills and expenses.
-If there’s a way to bring in more income by taking some side work or overtime, go for it.
-Or, maybe you have a holiday bonus coming your way—use it to pay down your debt.
+Review your income to see how much you have coming in that is used for regular household bills and expenses.
+If there’s a way to bring in more income by taking some side work or working overtime, go for it.
+Or maybe you have a holiday bonus coming your way; use it to pay down your debt.

 Next, look over your expenses.
 Are there cuts you can make in recreational spending, subscriptions you can pause, bills you can trim?
 You can also get creative by selling old items (or gifts that weren’t quite your style), too.
 The extra savings and found money can help you pay off holiday debt.

 Finally, if you accumulated cash-back rewards from your holiday spending, you may be able to apply some of those earnings as a statement credit.
 That could be a quick and painless way to trim your balance.

 Pick a Payment Strategy